metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 1. Once in the Azure portal, click **Azure Active Directory** from the left side menu.
 2. Click the **App registrations** widget.
 3. Click **Add** at the top.
 A _Create_ window will open.
 4. Type the name of the application.
-We recommend Azure / Metricly Integration, or something similar.
+We recommend Azure / CloudWisdom Integration, or something similar.
 4. Ensure the Application Type is **Web app / API**.
 5. Input `https://us.cloudwisdom.virtana.com` for the **Sign-on URL**.
 6. Click **Create** at the bottom of the window.

 ## 3. Get the Application ID, Application Key, & Tenant ID
 1. Select your new application from the _App registrations_ list.
 The application’s Essentials and Settings windows open.
-2. Copy the **Application ID** (also known as the **Client ID**) and return to the tab with Metricly open.
+2. Copy the **Application ID** (also known as the **Client ID**) and return to the tab with CloudWisdom open.
 Paste it into the _Client ID_ field.
 Once it’s pasted, return to the Azure tab.
 3. From the _Settings_ window, click **Keys**.
 4. In the _Keys_ window, add a `description` for the key.
 5. Select a duration for the key.
 6. Click **Save** at the top of the Keys window.
-7. Copy the Key’s Value and return to the tab with Metricly open.
+7. Copy the Key’s Value and return to the tab with CloudWisdom open.
 Paste it into the **Access Key** field.
 Once it’s pasted, return to the Azure tab.
 8. Return to the App registrations window and click **Endpoints**.
 9. From the list of endpoints, you’ll notice your `Tenant ID` in each of the URLs.
-Copy the `Tenant ID` from one of the endpoints and return to the tab with Metricly open.
+Copy the `Tenant ID` from one of the endpoints and return to the tab with CloudWisdom open.
 Paste it into the **Tenant ID** field.
 Once it’s pasted, return to the Azure tab.

 ## 4. Set Delegated Permissions
 1. Open the application’s settings window and click **Required permissions**.